jacknot/justin.duch.me/_posts/2021-09-14-a_response.md

 But if we look at both Tainter and Howard's ideas, I think there is a clear solution.

-The implementation of a sustainable society, not built on a rat-race to wealth and power, and one where people are celebrated and rewarded for helping others.
+The implementation of a sustainable society, not built on a rat-race to wealth and power, preferably one built around decentralised control instead of rejecting it for complexity, and one where people are celebrated and rewarded for helping others.
 Such a society would be able to correctly manage the commons and the scarcity of resources as well as prevent people from losing their virtue because of "competition."

 As for the witness scenario that Howard described, for me there's a very simple answer.
 Lying makes me feel bad, so I don't do it.
 If lying doesn't make **you** feel bad enough so much so that you require yourself to believe in an outer-worldly power that judges you in order to not do it, I think you have other problems.